MattWindsor91/roslyn/concepts/docs/tour.md

         int FromInteger(int x)        => x;
     }

-The first three instances are tedious to write, and likely to introduce the dreaded copy-paste error when implemented:
+The first three methods are tedious to write, and likely to introduce copy-paste errors when implemented:

         int operator -(int x, int y)  => x + y; // oops!

-Thankfully, Concept-C# can infer trivial parts of instances.
+To help out, Concept-C# infers trivial parts of instances.
 If an instance method is an operator overload, and there already exists a valid statically defined operator overload or builtin operator for the same types, Concept-C# will fill in the obvious definition of that operator.
-The above is, thus, equivalent to[^5]:
+The above is, thus, equivalent to[^6]:

     public instance Num_Int : CNum<int>
     {